 Being an expert in your field

-Arguably the most dignified of all the options, being an expert in your field, could make you a celebrity.
+Being an expert in your field could make you a celebrity.

-Perhaps you’ve dedicated your life to the study of a specific kind of ant or maybe spend hours building popular computer games.
-Whatever the case may be, if you catch the eye, chances are good you’ll get invited to speak at conferences, present papers and get media interviews in no time.
+Perhaps you’ve dedicated your life to the study of a specific kind of ant, or maybe spend hours building popular computer games.
+Whatever the case may be, if you catch public interest, chances are good you’ll get invited to speak at conferences, present papers, and get media interviews.

 If you aren’t as naturally accustomed to fame as a socialite might be, it could be a good idea to ask a more fabulous friend to help you pick a few go-to outfits and get used to a bout of good grooming every once in a while.

 how much can you make by being an expert in your field?

 So what’s the pay like?
 According to Indeed, professor salaries are above £60,000.
 So they’re not exactly rich per se, but it’s a respectable salary for a respectable job.
 Naturally, it’s a competitive field and you’ll need to be among the very best at what you do.
 But it’s possible for those with a lot of natural talent who are willing to put in the work.

 No matter how you choose to become a celebrity, it will take time before you’ll see any financial gain.